ClaGra/Internet_Technology_Beer_Brewing/README.md

 **Logic Description**

 ***1. Automated Inventory Management***

-When an employee places a customer order (POST /api/orders):
-- The system receives the order request, including product IDs and quantities.
-- For each product, the system checks current stock levels.
+The inventory system automatically updates stock levels based on customer and bottling activities:

+Orders (POST, PUT, DEL /api/orders):
+- When an order is placed or updated, the system verifies if enough stock is available for all ordered products.
-- If stock is sufficient, the ordered quantity is deducted from inventory.
+- If stock is sufficient, the ordered amounts are deducted from inventory.
-- If stock is insufficient for any item, the order is rejected.
+- If stock is insufficient, the order is rejected.
-- After inventory deduction, the system checks if any product now falls below the alert threshold (72 units).

-When a batch is bottled (POST /api/bottling):
-- The system receives the bottling request, including product ID and produced quantity.
-- The finished quantity is added to inventory.
+- When an order is deleted, the previously reserved stock is returned to inventory.

-- If stock rises to 72 or more, any active low-stock alert for that product is automatically resolved.
+Bottling (POST, PUT, DEL /api/bottling):
+- When production is recorded or updated, the produced amounts are adjusted in the inventory.
+- When a production record is deleted, the corresponding stock is reduced.

 ***2. Alert Syetem***

-After each inventory change (order or bottling):
+After each inventory change (POST, PUT, DEL on /api/orders or /api/bottling):
 - The system evaluates the stock level of the affected product.
 - If stock falls below 72, the system:
 	- Checks if an alert already exists.
 	- If not, creates a new alert for that product.
-- If stock rises to 72 or above, any existing alert is resolved (either deleted or marked inactive).
+- If stock rises to 72 units or above
+	- Any existing alert is resolved.

 ***3. Age Verification***
-During customer creationg (POST /api/customers):
+During customer creationg and adjusting (POST, PUT /api/customers):
-- The system receives the customer data, including birthdate.
+- When customer data is created or adjusted, the system checks the provided birthdate.
-- It calculates the age by comparing the birthdate to the current date.
-- If the customer is under 16, the system rejects the creation request with an error.
+- If the customer is younger than 16, the request is rejected with an error.
-- If the customer is 16 or older, the customer is created successfully.
+- If the customer is 16 or older, the customer data is saved successfully.

 ***4. Security / Deletion Rules***
+The system enforces multiple business rules to ensure data consistency, such as:

-Recipe Deletion (DELETE /api/recipes/:id):
+Recipe Deletion (DELETE /api/recipes):
-- When a delete request is received for a recipe, the system checks if the recipe is referenced by any brewing protocol.
+- When a delete request is received, the system checks if the recipe is referenced by any brewing protocol.
 - If referenced, deletion is blocked and an error is returned.
 - If not referenced, the recipe is deleted.

-Bottling Deletion (DELETE /api/bottling/:id):
+Bottling Deletion (DELETE /api/bottling):
-- When a delete request is received for a bottling record, the system checks if the bottling is linked to any customer orders.
+- When a delete request is received, the system checks if the bottling record is linked to any customer orders.
 - If linked, deletion is blocked and an error is returned.
 - If not linked, the bottling record is deleted.

 | Action          | HTTP Method | Endpoint            | Triggered Logic                                                 |